ChaonanLi/microgeo/README.md

-## microgeo: An R package rapidly visualizing the biogeographic traits of soil microbes onto maps
+## microgeo: An R package rapidly showing the biogeographic traits of soil microbial community on maps

 The [microgeo](https://github.com/ChaonanLi/microgeo) R package warps `ggplot2` and `ggspatial`, and other R packages involved in geographic information system (GIS) and machine learning such as `gstat`, `raster`, `terra`, `sf`, `sp` and `caret`.
 It permits the microbial biogeographical trait calculation, spatial data collection, and spatial interpolation, machine learning modeling/prediction and visualization for microbial biogeographical traits.
 Specifically, the [microgeo](https://github.com/ChaonanLi/microgeo) provides the flexible visualization methods for microbial traits onto maps, e.g., gridded-based visualization, spatial interpolation and machine learning, and it is not limited to those traits calculated by [microgeo](https://github.com/ChaonanLi/microgeo) package itself.
 Users can rapidly visualize any microbial traits calculated by other tools onto maps, and also can analyze microbiome dataset in conjunction with the data calculated by [microgeo](https://github.com/ChaonanLi/microgeo) R package.
 The [microgeo](https://github.com/ChaonanLi/microgeo) is currently undergoing continuous developments and updates.
 We welcome any ideas and suggestions.
 If you find any errors during use, please submit them to [GitHub Issues](https://github.com/ChaonanLi/microgeo/issues) or [Gitee Issues](https://gitee.com/bioape/microgeo/issues).